 Among the Maasai ethnic group in Ngorongoro and Manyara Regions in particular, Seva Canada is funding the screening and treatment of trachoma.
 Trachoma is a recurrent eye infection, found primarily among women and children.
 Caused by flies, poor water supply and inadequate sanitation, trachoma can lead to scarring and blindness in adults.
 In an attempt to treat trachoma, the local Maasai microfinance groups have been educated to identify, refer and encourage people to go for corrective surgery.

-In Mara, Seva Canada funds the eye department of the District Hospital including a small team of one ophthalmologist, two ophthalmic nurses, one optometrist and one nurse assistant.
+In Mara, Seva Canada funds the eye department of the District Hospital including a small team of one cataract surgeon, two ophthalmic nurses, one optometrist and one nurse assistant.
 Seva also provides funding for community outreach, equipment, consumables, glasses and surgery.

 Seva’s partner is the Kilimanjaro Centre for Community Ophthalmology (KCCO), an African eye care organization with a mission to strengthen African health systems and ensure all Africans have access to high quality eye care.
 Together, Seva and KCCO have helped multiple hospitals double or triple the number of people who have received sight-restoring surgery.